-MSDIs are typically comprised of a variety of content, such as marine boundaries and limits, conservation and preservation areas, marine habitats, oceanography, bathymetry, hydrography, geology, marine infrastructure, wrecks, offshore installations, pipelines, and cables.
-This data is organized into themes, examples of which are listed below.
+MSDIs typically comprise a variety of content, such as marine boundaries and limits, conservation and preservation areas, marine habitats, oceanography, bathymetry, hydrography, geology, marine infrastructure, wrecks, offshore installations, pipelines, and cables.
+This data are organized into themes, examples of which are listed below.